-builder (WiXMSIBuilder) The WiXMSIBuilder representing an MSI to install.
+builder The WiXMSIBuilder representing an MSI to install.

-display_internal_ui (Optional[bool]) Whether to display the UI of the MSI.
-This is False by default.
+display_internal_ui Whether to display the UI of the MSI.

-install_condition (Optional[string]) An expression that must be true for this MSI to be installed.
+install_condition An expression that must be true for this MSI to be installed.

 This method effectively coerces the WiXMSIBuilder instance to an <MsiPackage> element and adds it to the <Chain> in the bundle XML.
 See the WiX Toolset documentation for more.